Updated 1 week ago

 -

-The rate of increase in electricity prices has been higher in recent years because of increases in fossil fuel prices and the cost of grid upgrades, and it may remain high because of climate change, but there is no way to know for sure.
+The rate of increase in electricity prices has been higher in recent years because of increases in fossil fuel prices, the cost of grid upgrades, and repairs from natural disasters.

 -